sashtiachuthank/SRE_INDIA_S5_SOP/docs/Merge_AAP_GIT/Merge_AAP_GIT.md

-# How to connect AAP and GIT accounts
+# How to MERGE AAP and GIT accounts

 Please follow the below steps for linking the AAP and GIT accounts.
 Post the two accounts got linked we can execute the scripts to the hosts.